fugo-app/fugo/README.md

 Options for HTTP API server:

 - `listen`: The address and port for the HTTP server (e.g., "127.0.0.1:2221" or ":2221").
+- `cors`: CORS configuration for the HTTP server.
+Default is disabled.

 Options for SQLite storage: